University of Dundee, MRC Protein Phosphorylation and Ubiquitylation Unit, Dundee, United Kingdom

 Please send a CV with contact details of three referees to and a cover letter explaining why you have chosen to apply to MRC PPU to [email protected]

-..uk.
-The closing date for the first round of applications is December 31st, with interviews in February.
+.
+The closing date for this round of applications is March 31st 2019 with interviews in April.

 1. Bozatzi, P., Dingwell, K. S., Wu, K., Cooper, F., Cummins, T. D., Vogt, J., Wood, N., Macartney, T. J., Varghese, J., Gourlay, R., Campbell, D. G., Smith, J. C., and Sapkota, G. P. (2018) PAWS1/FAM83G controls Wnt signalling through association with Casein Kinase 1 alpha.
 Embo reports, e44807, DOI 10.15252/embr.201744807